gpstar81/GPStar-proton-pack/OPERATION.md

 Refer to the [Loading The Audio Files](AUDIO.md) for more information on loading additional music tracks.

 ## EEPROM Menu
 The EEPROM menu system can be used to configure different LED setups within your Proton Pack.
-All changes can be will be directly to the Proton Pack EEPROM and will be loaded automatically even if you turn off the power to your devices.
+All changes can be saved directly to the Proton Pack EEPROM and will be loaded automatically even if you turn off the power to your devices.

 To access the EEPROM menu system, hold the `Intensify Button` down and toggle the right hand `Top Toggle` button 5 times.
 You will then hear a beep noise and your bargraph will light up to indicate you are in the EEPROM menu system.